MarMot: Metamorphic Runtime Monitoring of Autonomous Driving Systems: Uncertainty distributions under nominal conditions

 \end{itemize}

 The rest of the paper is structured as follows: We provide basic background in Section \ref{sec:Background}.
 We explain our approach in Section \ref{sec:approach}.
-We empirically evaluate our approach in Section \ref{sec:Evaluation}, by means of a physical small-scale autonomous driving systems and different types of anomalies.
+We describe our empirical evaluation setup in Section \ref{sec:Evaluation}, which includes a case study with a small-scale physical ADS, and a different simulation-based case study.
+We analyze the results from our experiments in Section \ref{sec:Evaluation:Results}.
+We present a general discussion with the key takeaways from our evaluation in Section \ref{sec:discussion}.
 We position our approach with the current state-of-the-art in Section \ref{sec:relatedwork}.
 Lastly, we conclude and discuss future research avenues in Section \ref{sec:conclusion}.